 Contagious reserves the right to charge a £25 Administration Fee to cover the costs of dealing with late payments and late DBS/PVG certificate submissions.

 All delegates are responsible for making their own travel arrangements to the venue at the start of the event and from the venue at the end at your own cost.
-You will be informed of the drop off and collection times for the conference at least 6 weeks prior to the start of the event via a posting on the website or email.
+You will be informed of the drop off and collection times for the conference prior to the start of the event via a posting on the website or email.

 Safety and Supervision